 Surroundings: The heart of midtown – steps away from Carnegie Hall and a short walk from Central Park, Time Warner Center and Broadway theaters as well as Late Night with David Letterman.
 Fifth Avenue shopping is also nearby as are Rockefeller Center, the Museum of Modern Art, the Museum of Art & Design, the Museum of Radio & Television and countless midtown businesses.
 Bus stops are steps away, the nearest subway stop is a several block walk and taxis cruise regularly along 57th Street, a major thoroughfare.
 The area is true midtown – downtown and uptown are easily reached but require transportation of some sort.

-Back story: The hotel, built from the ground up, opened in 2013.
+Back story: The hotel, built from the ground up, opened in 2013 as the Viceroy.
 Several years in the building stages, it was originally to be the Willow, part of a now-defunct hotel group that included the Mansfield, the Wales and the Shoreham.
 Along the way the project was taken over by the Viceroy Hotel Group, which grew to an international chain of city luxury hotels from a small hotel in Santa Monica designed in the 1990s by Kelly Wearstler.
 Uber designers Roman & Williams (Ace New York, Royalton) were brought in to give the hotel its distinctive look.
 As mentioned above, the hotel became Le Meridien New York Central Park in 2019 about a year after the Europe-based chain was muscled out by of its original, much larger perch Le Parker Meridien next door by flagging conflicts.
 (Le Meridien is part of Marriott; the renamed Parker Hotel is now part of Hyatt.)

 Keep in mind: The smallest rooms are quite small, surprising in a luxury hotel built from the ground up.
 The Roof bar on the 29th floor gets noisy, so if you’re noise phobic ask for a room on a lower floor.
 Valet parking is $75 a night with no re-entry.